 Gregory N. Postma, M.D.

-The growth of the department of Otolaryngology Head and Neck surgery at the Medical College of Georgia has been extraordinary over the past few years.
-As part of that subspecialty growth, the Center for Voice and Swallowing disorders was established in 2006 with the recruitment of Dr. Gregory Postma.
+The Center for Voice, Airway and Swallowing disorders was established in 2006 with the recruitment of Dr. Gregory Postma.
 The Center works in a multidisciplinary fashion, utilizing the expertise of otolaryngologists, speech and language pathologists, gastroenterologists, neurologists, pulmonologists, and gastrointestinal surgeons.
-The use of cutting edge technology such as transnasal esophagoscopy and unsedated in office laser surgery has resulted in an ever-increasing patient volume and a natural extension of this was to establish a laryngology fellowship.
+The use of cutting edge technology such as transnasal esophagoscopy, high-resolution manometry and unsedated in office laser surgery has resulted in an ever-increasing patient volume and a natural extension of this was to establish a laryngology fellowship.
+We participate in the match system organized via the NRMP.

 The laryngology fellowship is a one-year fellowship with a tentative start date of July 1, each year.